AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 direct ways to determine that size information but this will serve as an example of the sort of thing you might do with that constant.

-`Word_Size` is the number of bits in the units that the machine natively manipulates.
+:ada:`Word_Size` is the number of bits in the units that the machine natively manipulates.
 On a 32-bit machine we'd expect Word to have a value of 32;
 on a 64-bit machine it would probably be 64, and so on.